aochoae/seo-toolkit/seo-toolkit/readme.txt

 License: GPLv2 or later
 License URI: https://spdx.org/licenses/GPL-2.0-or-later.html

-SEO Toolkit is a smart plugin that assistances you to optimize your website for purposes of SEO with easy.
+SEO Toolkit is a smart plugin that assists you to optimize your website for purposes of SEO easily.

 == Description ==

-SEO Toolkit is a smart plugin that assistances you to optimize your website for purposes of SEO with easy.
+SEO Toolkit is a smart plugin that assists you to optimize your website for purposes of SEO easily.

 * XML Sitemap support
 * Image XML Sitemap